-Undernutrition commonly affects all groups in a community, but infants and young children are the most vulnerable because of their high nutritional requirements for growth and development.
-Undernutrition may not be considered as specific disease but it's certainly known to be a mother of lot of acute and chronic diseases such as diarrhea and acute respiratory infections or common colds.
-Therefore, combating such a dreaded issue proven to be an uphill task for us till now.
+Combating undernutrition have proven to be an uphill task for us till now, it may not be considered as a specific disease but it is certainly known to be a mother of lot of acute and chronic diseases such as diarrhea and acute respiratory infections or common colds.
 Gut microflora could be used as a decipherable mode to understand and correct the various troubles linked to undernutrition.
 FOS is considered to be a "true prebiotic"- essential nourishment for human gut.
-In view of stated rationale present doctoral work entitled "Morbidity Status and Gut Health of Normal and Undernourished School Going Children its Alteration Them With and Upon Feeding Fructooligosaccharide Incorporated Ice-Cream" was planned and executed and can be summarized with certain conclusion in following four phases:
+In view of stated rationale present doctoral work entitled "Morbidity Status and Gut Health of Normal and Undernourished School Going Children and its Alteration Upon Feeding them with Fructooligosaccharide Incorporated Ice-Cream" was planned and executed in four phases:

-6.1.
 Phase I of the research was undertaken to determine the nutritional status and morbidity profile and its possible determinants of primary school going children of urban Vadodara.
 It was a prospective study in which a cross sectional design was used where in 218 school going children studying in the primary section of a semi-private school were enrolled.
 Nutritional status of the children was determined by anthropometry using WHO (2007) standards (BMI for age and gender).
 Morbidity profile, past breast feeding practices, immunization status, and dietary intake of the children was determined by interviewing their parents, including economic and educational status of their family, using a pretested structured questionnaire.
-Chi square test, Exposure/outcome ratios (Odds ratio) were used to analyze and interpret the results of Phase I.

-Result highlights of Phase I were:

-- 71% of the studied population was undernourished with 14%, 46% and 40% in the severe, moderate and mild undernutrition. - ✤ More number of boys (73%) were undernourished than girls (69%). - Following statistically significant contributors for undernutrition (mild, moderate, severe) were observed: - ✓ Joint/extended family (OR=1.53) - ✓ Not practicing exclusive breast feeding (OR=1.45) - ✓ Partial/Nil immunization status of child (OR=1.63) - ✓ Illiterate mother (OR=1.27) - ✓ Illiterate father (OR=5.30) - ✓ Low family income (OR=2.57) - 33% of the children had diarrhea in the last month and the statistically significant contributors for Diarrhea were: - ✓ Not practicing exclusive breast feeding (OR= 2.86)

-- ✓ Partial/Nil immunization status of child (OR= 1.86)
+Results showed seventy one per cent of the studied population was undernourished with 14%, 46% and 40% severe, moderate and mild undernutrition.
+More number of boys (73%) were undernourished than girls (69%).
+Statistically significant contributors for undernutrition (mild, moderate, severe) were joint/extended family (OR=1.53); not practicing exclusive breast feeding (OR=1.45); partial/nil immunization status of child (OR=1.63); illiterate mother (OR=1.27); illiterate father (OR=5.30) and low family income (OR=2.57).
+Past one month history revealed that diarrhea was prevalent in 33% of the children in the last month and the statistically significant contributors for diarrhea included not practicing exclusive breast feeding (OR= 2.86); partial/Nil immunization status of child (OR= 1.86); illiterate mother (OR= 3.15); illiterate father (OR= 1.31); and low family income (OR=1.11).
+Whereas, 65% of the children suffered with Common colds and its major contributors were partial/nil immunization status of child (OR= 1.66); illiterate mother (OR=1.52) and low family income (OR=2.20).

-- ✓ Illiterate mother (OR= 3.15)

-- ✓ Illiterate father (OR= 1.31)

-- ✓ Low family income (OR=1.11)

-- ✤ 65% of the children suffered with Common colds and the statistically significant contributors for Common colds were:

-- ✓ Partial/Nil immunization status of child (OR= 1.66)

-- ✓ Illiterate mother (OR=1.52)

-- ✓ Low family income (OR= 2.20).

-Results of phase I clearly depicts that undernutrition is a rampant multi dimensional problem affected by multiple factors with partial/nil immunization, illiteracy of mother and low family income are common contributory elements for undernutrition, diarrhea and common colds in the school going children.
-Results also reaffirmed the fact there exists a vicious cycle of undernutrition and infection that needs to be intervened through appropriate alternative strategies.

-6.2.
-Phase II was an observational comparative study using case control design wherein 32 nourished and 80 undernourished children were compared for their gut microflora, serum IgA, morbidity profile and dietary profile.
+Phase II was an observational comparative study using case control design wherein 30 nourished and 80 undernourished children were compared for their gut microflora, serum IgA, morbidity profile, and dietary profile.
 Gut microflora was determined in terms of favorable bacteria viz.
 Lactic acid bacteria and Bifidobacteria and pathogenic bacteria viz.
 E. coli, using pour plate and selective media techniques.
-Immunoturbidmetric essay was employed to analyze serum IgA and Independent 't' test, chi square, Spearman's correlation, Pearson's correlation, linear regression, quartile analysis and post hoc LSD tests were implied for interpreting the data.